 Instituted in the 1960s, age-group championship tournaments and the secondary-school national championships have remained the cornerstone of junior development.
 For most players, high-school basketball was their introduction to the game at a serious level and they look back on their battles at ‘secondary school nationals’ with fondness.

 The diplomatic ‘cold war’ that developed between the United States and New Zealand following the 1985 split over the ANZUS defence treaty extended to basketball.
 A proposed tour by the West Point Military Academy basketball team was cancelled two months before it was due to begin.
 The Americans informed the NZBF the decision had been made because of the ‘current situation’.1

 The 1980s broadened horizons for the men’s and women’s national teams.
 Asian tournaments, in particular the R. William Jones Cup Tournament in Taipei, became regular fare – a key attraction being that costs were largely met by the hosts.
 In 1983 NZBF hosted the Commonwealth Basketball Championships (men’s and women’s).
-Both local teams disappointingly finished without medals, while the NZBF, hoping to make a handsome profit, suffered a $50,000 loss.
+Both local teams finished without medals, and the NZBF, hoping to make a handsome profit, suffered a $50,000 loss.

 A coup was achieved when the national men’s team received a wild-card entry into the 1986 World Championships in Spain.
 It managed one win against Malaysia to finish 21st in the 24-team tournament.
 The New Zealand men’s team gained further international exposure when the Soviet Union team visited in 1987.
 New Zealand lost both games but narrowed the points difference in the second encounter.